Table of contents

 Adding an SSL certificate and switching to HTTPS is an important action that affects your site’s security and SEO.
 Here’s why it’s important:

-• SEO: Search engines, including Google, are placing increasing importance on website security.
-Sites with an SSL certificate and HTTPS protocol are considered more trustworthy and secure.
+- SEO: Search engines, including Google, are placing increasing importance on website security.
+Sites with SSL certificates and HTTPS protocols are considered more trustworthy and secure.
 This positively affects a site’s position in search results.

 6. Add a valid robots.txt file

-• Now you are in the robots.txt file editor.
+- Now you are in the robots.txt file editor.
 This file is structured in text and allows you to specify which sections of your site should be indexed and which should be excluded.
-An example robots.txt file might look like this: User-agent: *
+An example robots.txt file might look like this:

 Disallow: /private/